syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/chart-types/stacked-column.md

 ## Stacking group

 To group the stacked columns, the [`StackingGroup`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DSeries.html#Syncfusion_EJ2_Charts_Chart3DSeries_StackingGroup) property can be used.
-Columns with same group name are stacked on top of each other.
+The columns with same group name are stacked on top of each other.

 {% if page.publishingplatform == "aspnet-core" %}